 On Campus Jobs: Good for Your Wallet, and Your Career!

 It’s great to make money while you are in school, but on campus jobs can also provide you with transferable skills that are highly valued by employers, such as using office technology, customer service, time management, project management, problem-solving, professional or technical writing experience, and much more.
-Starting spring term 2017, all on campus jobs are listed on Handshake.
+All on campus jobs are listed on Handshake.
+Handshake is available at either oit.joinhandshake.com, or via TECHweb with single sign-on.

 Work Study vs. Regular On Campus Jobs